-Want to see the best of Guatemala in 1 week?
+Want to know how to spend 1 week in Guatemala?
 You got it.
 I arrived in Guatemala planning on staying for just under 3 months… I ended up there for 9!
 It’s an amazing country and I would recommend spending more than a week in Guatemala if you have the time.
-But If you are on a tight timeline, and only have a week I’ve put together this guide to help you see as much of the good stuff as I can to help you see Guatemala in 1 week.
+But If you are on a tight timeline, and only have a week I’ve put together this guide to help you see as much of the good stuff as I can to help you plan your 1 week in Guatemala.